DATA & INSIGHTS | 3 minute read

 Average Order Value (AOV) is a vital metric for e-commerce businesses looking to grow revenue and maximize customer value.
 If you’re ready to optimize your AOV, start by analyzing your customer behavior and experimenting with strategies like free shipping thresholds, product bundles, and personalized recommendations.
 To evaluate the effectiveness of improvement strategies, track AOV over time and compare it to other key metrics like Customer Lifetime Value (CLV).

-Contact us to learn more about how we can help you improve your digital strategy to increase AOV.
+Contact us to learn more about how we can help you optimize your digital marketing strategy and improve your AOV.

 Henrik Stjernberg Hahn